 - After a live presentation at the Witch History Museum, the tour continues downstairs through 15 scenes.
 Open April – November every day 10:00am – 5:00pm. $11 per adult to enter.

-The beginning: The girls begin meeting in Reverend Parris’ kitchen with Tituba, his slave.
-Tituba tells stories of her time living in Barbados and begins teaching the girls voodoo and fortune telling.
+The beginning: The girls began meeting in Reverend Parris’ kitchen with Tituba, his slave.
+Tituba told stories of her time living in Barbados and began teaching the girls voodoo and fortune telling.

 - When Reverend Parris learned of these meetings, he quickly ended them.
 No longer allowed to meet at Reverend Parris’ home, the girls began meeting in the forest where they were seen dancing and playing around a fire.
 Shortly thereafter, Reverend Parris noticed his daughter and niece acting strange.
 He called Dr. Griggs to examine the girls.
 Unable to assess an illness, Dr. Griggs declared the girls bewitched and the work of the devil.

 Theories of the hysteria: It is believed one of the girls had epilepsy.
 Gaining attention of the adults, the other girls became jealous and began faking seizures.
 It was also discovered in the 1760’s that ergot, a fungus found in flour and rye, can cause hallucinations, convulsions, and muscle spasms.
 Anyone that ingested the bacteria appeared bewitched or present day referred to as stoned.

 - Villagers gathered at the meeting house determined to find and punish those responsible for bewitching their children.
 Fear spread throughout the 13 months of trails resulting in 156 accused, 19 hanged, 1 pressed to death, and 2 dogs hanged.